Industry Statistics

 General Highlights

-- According to Quest Diagnostics, the urine drug test positivity rate among the non-safety-sensitive workforce in the U.S. is at 4.5 percent which is the highest level since 2004.
-This number is 25 percent higher than the lowest recorded rate of 3.5 percent in 2010 and 2012.
+• According to Quest Diagnostics, the urine drug test positivity rate among the non-safety-sensitive workforce in the U.S. is at 4.6 percent, which is the highest level since 2001.
+This number is more than 25 percent higher than the lowest recorded rate of 3.5 percent in 2010 and 2012.

-- Opiates testing positivity decreased by 37 percent to its lowest level in 4 years to .31 percent.
-Opioids testing positivity has similarly decreased by 46 percent to its lowest level in five years to .43 percent.
+• Opiates testing positivity decreased by 44 percent to its lowest level in 4 years to .28 percent.

 Industry Highlights